-Pictured Above from Left to Right: Roland Hall, Deborah Thompson, Julie Stadig, Joel Rose, Sheila Barefoot, Shawn Hobbs, Kay Raynor, Ray Jordan, Phillip Bell and Susan Richert.
+Pictured Above from Left to Right: Roland Hall, Deborah Thompson, Julie Stadig, Joel Rose, Sheila Barefoot, Shawn Hobbs, Kay Raynor, Ray Jordan, Phillip Bell, and Susan Richert.

-Not Pictured: Matthew Register, Roy Patel, Tom Hart, Clark Wooten and David Clack.
+Not Pictured: Matthew Register, Roy Patel, Tom Hart, Clark Wooten, and David Clack.

 Location: 414 Warsaw Road, Clinton, NC 28328

 Mr. Roland Hall – Retired & President of the CVB Board

 Mr. Roland Hall lives in Roseboro.
 He is a retired U. S. Army Chief Warrant Officer with several military awards and decorations, who completed two combat tours during the Vietnam War.
 Roland served 22 years as a member of the Roseboro Town Board, including four years as Mayor.
 He promotes community and economic develop as he represents Sampson County and the Town of Roseboro on several boards and commissions, such as the Fort Bragg Regional Land Use Advisory Commission, the Sampson County Economic Development Advisory Board, the Sampson Regional Medical Center Foundation Board, the Sampson Community College Foundation Board and the Western Sampson Commerce Group.